viresh-ratnakar/exolve/README.md

 key.
 The cookie is retained for 90 days after the last change.

-Because of limits on cookie size and number of cookies, the state for some grid that was saved in a cookie may disappear if the solver opens lots of other grids from the same site, Such sites should encourage solvers to save o bookmark the URL (which also has the state) and/or implement server-side state saving.
+Because of limits on cookie size and number of cookies, the state for some grid that was saved in a cookie may disappear if the solver opens lots of other grids from the same site, Such sites should encourage solvers to save or bookmark the URL (which also has the state) and/or implement server-side state saving.

 ## Frequently Asked Questions